 ✔ We ensure 100% compliance for your business

-Africa HR Solutions takes care of employer of record services for businesses that are looking to employ employees and run payroll without first setting up a branch office or subsidiary in Nigeria.
-Your candidates are hired through Africa HR Solutions Nigeria PEO in accordance with in-country labor laws and can be on-boarded in a few days instead of the months it typically takes.
+Africa HR Solutions takes care of Nigeria EOR (Employer of Record) services for businesses that are looking to employ employees and run payroll without first setting up a branch office or subsidiary in Nigeria.
+Your candidates are hired through Africa HR Solutions Nigeria Employer of Record (Nigeria EOR ) in accordance with in-country labor laws and can be on-boarded in a few days instead of the months it typically takes.
 The new worker is assigned to work on your staff, working on your institution’s behalf just like he or she was your worker.

 As always, we guarantee 100% compliance for your business in Africa.